 Under the power purchase agreement, energy generated by the system will result in a credit to the district’s National Grid account.
 The district will purchase energy from Solar Liberty at a lower rate, thus generating savings.
 For example, in the first year, if the photovoltaic system generates 2,000,000 kilowatt hours (kWh) at a credit rate of $0.150 per kWh and the district uses 2,000,000 kWh at a purchase rate of $0.095 per kWh, the district saves $0.055 per kWh – a total of $110,000 in this example ($0.055 per kWh multiplied by 2,000,000 kWh).

 According to Superintendent of Schools Stephen Tomlinson, Broadalbin-Perth will use 100 percent of the savings created by the power purchase agreement to offset the local share of the district’s next capital project, which is still being developed but is tentatively scheduled for a public referendum on Tuesday, May 17, 2016, during the annual school budget vote.

 Because there are no capital costs associated with the solar project, there is no need for a public referendum.
 However, residents are encouraged to ask questions about the proposed solar array during upcoming Board of Education meetings (the next is at 6 p.m., Monday, Oct.
-19) or online at Patriot Plain Talk.
-Additional information about the proposed photovoltaic system is available on the district website, www.bpcsd.org.
+19).
+Additional information about the proposed photovoltaic system is available on the district website, bpcsd.neric.org.